 Now that you've decided what you want your small business to accomplish, we'll formalize your desires into a vision statement as part of the business planning framework.

 First, though, because a vision statement is all about choosing a future destination, you need to articulate where you are now, giving your business planning a starting as well as an endpoint.
+You'll do this by writing a mission statement, describing what your company does and how you do it.

 Then shape your vision statement by applying the formula as directed.
 (Note that using a five-year timeline is not a requirement; you can certainly change this to any number of years that you wish.)

-Now you have a Mission Statement that says where you are and a Vision Statement that tells where you want to get to, so you're ready to flesh out the business planning framework by creating the business goals that are going to get you there.
+Now you have a mission statement that says where you are and a vision statement that tells where you want to get to, so you're ready to flesh out the business planning framework by creating the business goals that are going to get you there.